0

 Program Summary

-The Creative Capitol Exhibition helps Colorado artists by highlighting their work through rotating art exhibitions to the State Capitol building.
+The Creative Capitol Exhibition program showcases Colorado artists and organizations through rotating art exhibitions to the State Capitol building.
 This program was established to take advantage of our creative sector to support economic growth in Colorado.

 Artwork is hung in the: